RESOURCES FOR TCK'S RE-ENTERING THE U.S.:

 Gatehouse Ministries assists MKs on re-entry to the United States, teaching practical skills and offering spiritual guidance as they transition.
 They also offer housing in Redding, California, for college-age MKs whose parents live overseas.

-Oklahoma Christian University puts on an annual retreat for third culture kids re-entering the U.S. and their families that helps them deal with issues associated with cross-cultural living and transition.
+Oklahoma Christian University puts on an annual retreat for third culture kids re-entering the U.S. and their families to help them deal with issues associated with cross-cultural living and transition.

 BOOKS AND WEBSITES THAT PREPARE TCK'S AND THEIR PARENTS FOR COLLEGE: